pjhades/tolarian-academy/crypto-coursera.md

 is introduced as a means to do this comparison.
 The general conclusion is, according to Chi-Chih Yao, a PRNG should be unpredictable to be secure and be secure if unpredictable.

+The security of a stream cipher is sort of combination of information theory definition and statistical test.
+If a stream cipher is secure, an attacker, within reasonable computation time, should not learn any information about two cipher text.
+The conclusion is, the security of a PRNG can determine that of a stream cipher.
+So a stream cipher with a secure PRNG is secure.